Uberspace/lab/source/guide_moodle.rst

 2. For the ``Data directory``, we choose the moodledata folder we created. ``/home/isabell/moodledata``
 3. For the Database driver, we choose ``MariaDB (native/mariadb)``
 4. For the Database Settings, we enter our information:

   1. ``Database name``: ``isabell_moodle``
   2. ``Database user``: ``isabell``
   3. ``Database password``: ``MySuperSecretPassword``
   4. ``Database port``: ``3306``

 5. Read the Copyright notice and only accept if you truly do :)
 6. The checks should now show all OK.
 At the end of the page, we click on ``Continue``.
-This could take a while to finish.
-7. You should be redirected to the installation status screen.
-If you're not being redirected automatically, just wait a little bit.
-Try refreshing the exact site.
-It has to be an URL something like https://isabell.uber.space/admin/index.php?cache=0&agreelicense=1&confirmrelease=1&lang=en .
-At this point, it may be possible that a message like "Site is being upgraded, please retry later" pops up after reloading.
-Just try reloading after some minutes when this occurs.
+7. This could take a while to finish.
+We should shortly after be redirected to the process page.
+We can watch the process while installing missing plugins.
+After all installations have finished, at the end of the page we click on ``Continue``
 8. After that, we should be shown the admin user creation page.
 We enter our information here which we later will also use to login.
 9. Enter a full and short name for your Moodle instance.
 10. Et voila, our Moodle is now installed.

 Step 3
 ------
 We definitely should configure a cron task for Moodle.
 This script is critical for several features of Moodle e.g. sending notification emails.
 Enter

 ::